bhushankoli-dev/magicmonitor/README.md

 ## 📌 What is MagicMonitor?

-MagicMonitor is a **production-grade, self-healing infrastructure monitoring system** deployed across **20+ critical Windows servers** in a **banking environment**.
+MagicMonitor is a **production-grade, self-healing infrastructure monitoring system** deployed across **20+ critical Windows Ec2 instance** in a **banking environment**.
 It monitors servers 24/7, automatically fixes common issues, and sends real-time alerts — all with **zero manual intervention**.

-Built to meet **RBI audit compliance** standards, it replaced manual checks and basic CloudWatch alarms with a fully automated, intelligent monitoring pipeline.

 ---